MModding/mmodding.github.io/docs/documentation/library/0.0.1-alpha/create-the-main-class/use-custom-blockentity-types.markdown

 }
 ```

-<div class="notification is-success">Tip: Replace "BLOCK" by the instance of the block that uses the BlockEntity.</div>
+<div class="notification is-success is-dark">Tip: Replace "BLOCK" by the instance of the block that uses the BlockEntity.</div>

 **Update your BlockEntity class**